stooke/macos-build-openjdk8u/README.md

 ## The quick way

-Download and run _build8.sh_ and _tools.sh_ from this repo (or, the entire repo) This repo also includes scripts to build jdk11, JavaFX and Mission Control.
+Clone this repo and run _build8.sh_
+This repo also includes scripts to build jdk11, Graal, JavaFX and Mission Control.
-Graal and jtreg scripts are still being worked on.
+jtreg build scripts are still being worked on.

 ## Install Prerequisites